Korepi/korepi-docs/src/en/troubleshoot/faq-error.md

 ![](images/virus2.png)

 In this case, you can try using `Malware Bytes` or `Dr.Web` to do a full scan, if any virus is found, remove them, restart and try again.
-If it doesn't work, reinstall Windows is the easiest way to solve this issue
+If it doesn't work, reinstall Windows is the easiest way to solve this issue.

 ## Timeout was reached